gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 2/README.md

 ![Screenshot from 2021-03-19 14-56-33](https://user-images.githubusercontent.com/50829499/111783993-87023080-88c3-11eb-8ccd-165068f7277f.png)

-As long as we measure values of three sensors and we don't reach some target distances (described below), we have:
+As long as we don't reach some target distances (described below), we have:

 * Zero linear velocity
 * Constant angular velocity